Do you find saving for college a daunting task?

 - Tax-free investment growth and withdrawals

-There is no federal income tax benefits associated with a 529 plan contribution.
+There are no federal income tax benefits associated with a 529 plan contribution.
 However, your investment grows tax-deferred and qualified withdrawals are federally tax-free and state tax exempt as long as they are used for qualified education expenses.

 - State tax benefits